cs01/gdbgui/README.rst

   ``command``: (Optional) The quote-enclosed executable and arguments to run in gdb.
 This is a way to script the intial loading of the inferior program you wish to debug.
 For example ``gdbgui "./mybinary -myarg value -flag1 -flag2"`` (note the quotes around the executable and arguments!).
 Executables and arguments can also be input through the browser interface after launching (no quotes required there).

 Flags (all are optional):
   -h, --help               show this help message and exit -p PORT, --port PORT     The port on which gdbgui will be hosted.
-Defaults to
-                        5000
-  --host HOST           The host ip address on which gdbgui serve.
-Defaults to
+Defaults to 5000 --host HOST              The host ip address on which gdbgui serve.
+Defaults to 127.0.0.1 -r, --remote             Shortcut to sets host to 0.0.0.0 and suppress browser from opening.
-                        127.0.0.1
-  -r, --remote          Shortcut to sets host to 0.0.0.0 and suppress browser
-                        from opening.
 This allows remote access to gdbgui and is useful when running on a remote machine that you want to view/debug from your local browser, or let someone else debug your application remotely.
   -g GDB, --gdb GDB        Path to gdb or lldb executable.
-Defaults to gdb. lldb
-                        support is experimental.
+Defaults to gdb. lldb support is experimental.
-  --lldb                Use lldb commands (experimental) -v, --version         Print version --hide_gdbgui_upgrades
-                        Hide messages regarding newer version of gdbgui.
+  --lldb                   Use lldb commands (experimental) -v, --version            Print version --hide_gdbgui_upgrades   Hide messages regarding newer version of gdbgui.
 Defaults to False.
   --debug                  The debug flag of this Flask application.
-Pass this
-                        flag when debugging gdbgui itself to automatically reload the server when changes are detected -n, --no_browser      By default, the browser will open with gdb gui.
-Pass this flag so the browser does not open.
+Pass this flag when debugging gdbgui itself to automatically reload the server when changes are detected
+  -n, --no_browser         By default, the browser will open with gdb gui.
+Pass this flag so the browser does not open -x GDB_CMD_FILE          GDB_CMD_FILE Execute GDB commands from file --args ARGS              The binary and arguments to run in gdb.
+Example: gdbgui --args "./mybinary myarg -flag1 -flag2" --auth                   Require authentication before accessing gdbgui in the browser.
-  -x GDB_CMD_FILE, --gdb_cmd_file GDB_CMD_FILE
-                        Execute GDB commands from file.

-  --args ARGS [ARGS ...]
-                        (Optional) The binary and arguments to run in gdb.
-                        Example: gdbgui --args "./mybinary myarg -flag1
-                        -flag2"

-  --auth                (Optional) Require authentication before accessing
-                        gdbgui in the browser.
 Prompt will be displayed in terminal asking for username and password before running server.
-NOTE: gdbgui does not use https.
+NOTE: gdbgui does not use https
-  --auth-file AUTH_FILE
-                        (Optional) Require authentication before accessing
-                        gdbgui in the browser.
+  --auth-file AUTH_FILE    Require authentication before accessing gdbgui in the browser.
 Specify a file that contains the HTTP Basic auth username and password separate by newline.
 NOTE: gdbgui does not use https.

 Examples